miniconnect/miniconnect/README.md

 # MiniConnect

-Minimalistic DB connector framework and JDBC bridge
+Minimalistic DB connector framework and JDBC bridge.

+> :construction: This project is in an incubating state.

+## Overview of subprojects

 It consists of several independent components: